postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 The question "Does it Scale?" has become somewhat of a meme in software engineering.
 There is a good reason for it though, because most businesses plan for success.
 If your app, online store, or SaaS takes off, you want to be sure that the system powering it can serve all your customers.

 At PostgresML, we are very concerned with scale.
-Our engineering background took us through scaling OLTP and OLAP Postgres to 100 TB+, so we're certain that Postgres scales, but could we scale machine learning alongside with it?
+Our engineering background took us through scaling OLTP and OLAP Postgres to 100 TB+, so we're certain that Postgres scales, but could we scale machine learning alongside it?

-In this post, we'll discuss all the challenges facing scaling machine learning inference with PostgresML, and how we solved them to achieve a glorious **1 million XGBoost predictions per second** on commodity hardware.
+In this post, we'll discuss all the challenges facing scaling machine learning inference with PostgresML, and how we solved them to achieve an impressive **1 million XGBoost predictions per second** on commodity hardware.

 ## An Image Worth Four Thousand Words